elixir-tools/next-ls/README.md

 The language server for Elixir that just works. 😎

+You can read more about the background of this project [here](https://www.elixir-tools.dev/news/introducing-next-ls-and-an-elixir-tools-update).

 Still in heavy development, currently supporting the following features:

 - Compiler Diagnostics